Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Support Vector Regression (SVR)**: A variant of SVM used for predicting continuous values.
 - **Support Vectors**: Data points that are closest to the hyperplane and influence class separation.
 - **Target**: The dependent or output variable that the model is intended to predict.
+- **Target Network**: A stable and less frequently updated copy of the main Q-network, used to compute training targets.
 - **Temporal Context**: Relevant information over time that influences the processing of sequential data.
 - **Tensors**: Fundamental data structure in artificial intelligence, providing a means of storing both input and output data within a model,  A multi-dimensional array, a generalization of vectors and matrices.
 - **Theta Coefficient**: Values that indicate **how much each feature affects the prediction**.